GilmoreEng/GOOD-form/GOOD-KiraW.md

 ## Obstacles
 |Identify roadblocks in the way of goal/project completion and overall employee success.|
 |---|
+|copying Z drive files to OneDrive| ticket open, ticket passed to 365 support.
+No response.
+Day spent figuring out appropriate tool native to Windows.
+Verification of copied data and resolution of conflits.
 ## Opportunities
 |Discuss new opportunities for further learning, development, and growth.|Comments|
 |:---:|:---:|